(Updated April 2022)

 Transfer of data outside the EEA

-For the fulfilment of some of our services to you we transfer some data outside of the United Kingdom and the European Economic Area (“EEA”).
-Where we transfer data outside of the UK or the EEA we have ensured that adequate protection is in place and appropriate safeguards are applied.
+For the fulfilment of some of our services to you we transfer some data outside of the European Economic Area (“EEA”).
+Where we transfer data outside of the EEA we have ensured that adequate protection is in place and appropriate safeguards are applied.
 Please see below for more details:

-- The online communications platform which we use to send our customer emails is located in the USA and is covered by Privacy Shield.
+- The online communications platform which we use to send our customer emails is located in the USA.
 Data in or attached to these emails will be processed outside the EEA.
 It may also be processed by staff operating outside the EEA who work for our provider.

 - Credit Reference Agencies may share information with their head offices which are based outside of the EEA.